JungleComputing/javagat/doc/README.txt

 You can set the GAT_LOCATION environment variable to the location where you installed GAT in.
 This is normally not needed, if you don't set this variable, the GAT will try to use a default, but this might not work in all cases.
-So if something goed wrong, try to set this variable.
+So if something went wrong, try to set this variable.

 For example (depending on the os and shell you use):